PaulDapolito/EasyTeX/README.md

 2. `memorandum_sample_1.tex`: `.tex` file corresponding to the inputted EasyTeX file.
 This is the `.tex` file that is used to produce the `.pdf` file.
 3. `memorandum_sample_1.log`: `.log` file from the creation of the `.pdf` file.
 4. `memorandum_sample_1.aux`: `.aux` file from the creation of the `.pdf` file.

+For more information on the two particular types of EasyTeX documents, please refer to the pages specific to [problem sets](https://github.com/PaulDapolito/EasyTeX/blob/master/documents/problem_set.md) and [memorandums](https://github.com/PaulDapolito/EasyTeX/blob/master/documents/problem_set.md)!